Rust vs Julia in scientific computing

 We changed the content of the particles vector from positions to instances of Particle.

 We don't use the introduced charge yet.
-We just want to make sure that we didn't break anything.
+We just want to check that we didn't break anything.

 We run our code and get an error because we are now trying to index into the Particle struct instead of a position vector while calculating the distance to the origin.